vanshfr/3-Days-Data-Science-Workshop-by-Coders-ready/README.md

   - Explore real-world applications and case studies.

 **Repository Contents:**
-This GitHub repository contains all workshop materials, including code samples, presentation slides, and additional resources used throughout the workshop.
-Feel free to access and utilize these resources to enhance your learning.
+This GitHub repository contains all workshop materials and resources used throughout the workshop.